nickmat/glich/hics_quickstart.md

 ## Note on Text Input: The Importance of Field Order

-While hics is very flexible with text input—accepting numbers, names, abbreviations, and even labels/aliases—**the order of fields in an unlabeled input string is determined by the format string**, not by the grammar's field order.
+While hics is very flexible with text input—accepting numbers, names, abbreviations, and even labels/aliases—**the order of fields in an unlabelled input string is determined by the format string**, not by the grammar's field order.

 For example:
 - If your format is `"{day} {month} {year}"`, then the string `"2 3 2025"` will be interpreted as **2 March 2025**.